istio/istio/pkg/test/framework/features/README.md

 ## Labeling a Test

-Adding a label to a test using the integration framework is easy.
-Simply call the Feature() function on the Test Object, passing any relevant feature constants as parameters.
-If you are testing a feature that does not have a constant defined, see the next section for how to define one.
+Labeling a test with a feature and scenario allow release managers and others to understand what value this test case is adding.
+To label a test, call the Feature() function on the Test Object, with a string identifying the feature and scenario you are testing.
+These parameters should be formatted like featurepath.scenariopath, where both feature path and scenario path are dot delimited heirarchies, and the featurepath is a leaf node in features.yaml.
+If you are testing a feature whose path does not yet exist in features,yaml, see the next section for how to define one.

 ## Adding New Feature Constants